Hamza Bendelladj: Support on social networks

 Rumours began spreading online that he was facing the death penalty.
 A petition was launched demanding that the Algerian Ministry of Foreign Affairs and President Barack Obama intervene for his release.
 The US ambassador to Algeria, Joan A. Polaschik wrote on her Twitter account that "computer crimes are not capital crimes and are not punishable by the death penalty".

 The ODU hack reveals links to past events involving Palestine, as seen in Trend Micro's Operation Arid Viper research.
 Arid Viper targets high-profile organisations in Israel and Kuwait to show solidarity for Palestine.

 Conviction in the United States

-Bendelladj has been in prison in the United States since May 2013, with the US court sentencing him on April 20, 2016, to 15 years in prison and 3 years of probation.
-Bendelladj is currently held at the Terminal Island - Federal Bureau of Prisons, a minimum security facility.
+Bendelladj had been in prison in the United States since May 2013, with the US court sentencing him on April 20, 2016, to 15 years in prison and 3 years of probation.
+Bendelladj was held at the Terminal Island - Federal Bureau of Prisons, a minimum security facility.
 His Russian accomplice Panin, 27, a.k.a.
 "Gribodemon", was sentenced to 9 years and 6 months.

 In their report, the United States Department of Justice estimated the "SpyEye" virus had stolen approximately a billion dollars.
 Between 2010 and 2012, the affected banks repaired the damage caused by this malware.
 Bendelladj's lawyer announced that he intended to appeal against the court's decision.